-We have set the threshold of compliance at 70% in the first year, and 80% in subsequent years to account for the inevitable and infrequent clinical situations in which the standard is not able to be achieved.
-Surgeons should always document when/why they could not obtain more lymph nodes (it happens to all of us on occasion, just as is implied in this particular question).
+We have set the threshold of compliance at 70% in the first year, and 80% in subsequent years, to account for the inevitable and infrequent clinical situations in which the standard is not able to be achieved.
+Surgeons should always document when/why they could not obtain more lymph nodes.